The Barn Theatre,

 Seats may not be moved from their fixed positions except with the express permission of the Duty Manager and they must not be removed from the auditorium or lifted onto the stage.

-Access for wheelchairs is by prior arrangement only and at the discretion of the Front of House Manager(ess) and/or Barn Duty Manager.
+Access for wheelchairs is by prior arrangement only and at the discretion of the Front of House Manager(ess) and/or Duty Manager.
 Entry for wheelchairs is preferably through the side door from the car park.
+Wheelchairs are only permitted in the designated spaces.

 Each wheelchair must have an attendant provided.
 This can be a delegated attendant provided by the Hirer if insufficient are provided by the patron, but Hirers are reminded that they are expected to enforce this requirement rigidly.